By: Megan Ng, Undergraduate Student of Food Science and Human Nutrition at the University of Illinois at Urbana Champaign

 Mobile health uses software and applications unlike the other types of telehealth.
 As a result, these tools can provide a variety of health-based services: (Maheu, 2020)

 - Monitoring sleep cycle

 Applications may be recommended to patients to supplement and improve lifestyle habits.
 Some applications may have an option for text messaging.
-This is a convenient way to get answers to certain health questions without scheduling an appointment.
+Text messaging is a convenient way to get answers to specific health questions without scheduling an appointment.

 - Mayo Clinic.
 (2020).
 Telehealth: Technology meets health care.
 Mayo Clinic.
 Retrieved 24 September 2021, from https://www.mayoclinic.org/healthy-lifestyle/consumer-health/in-depth/telehealth/art-20044878